Quecreek Mine rescue: Resumption of drilling

 One possibility that was feared at this point was that of breaking into the chamber too quickly, resulting in the water in the mine rushing upward and drowning the miners.
 An additional and possibly fatal danger was that of the miners being afflicted with decompression sickness, due to their breathing air which was at a higher pressure than the surface pressure, due to the pressure of the surrounding water.
 In preparation for these possibilities, an airlock was fashioned to go on top of the escape shaft, and on Thursday evening, 10 portable hyperbaric chambers arrived at the drilling site.
-Drilling continued until 1:38 p.m. on July 27, when it was stopped to install the air lock and wait for the water to be pumped down to an elevation of 1,829 ft mean sea level (“MSL”), approximately 10 ft below the portal elevation.
+Drilling continued until 1:38 p.m. on July 27, when it was stopped to install the air lock and wait for the water to be pumped down to an elevation of 1,829 ft mean sea level (MSL), approximately 10 ft below the portal elevation.

 Drilling started again at 4:45 p.m., but at 8:11 p.m. the rings in the airlock failed and had to be repaired.
 At 8:58 p.m. the repairs were completed on the No. 1 drill air lock and drilling resumed.
-At 10 p.m. the water elevation was 1827.92 mean sea level (MSL).
-The No. 1 drill cut through into the mine at 10:16 p.m. at a depth of 239.6 ft, which was then lower than the elevation of the mine’s portal.
+At 10 p.m. the water elevation was 1827.92 MSL.
+The No. 1 drill cut through into the mine at 10:16 p.m. at a depth of 239.6 ft, which was then lower than the elevation of the mine's portal.

-Drilling of a second escape hole had also been underway, in case one was needed.
+Drilling of a second escape hole had also been underway, in case it would be needed.
 At 7 a.m. on July 27, this hole was at a depth of 160 ft when drilling became very hard, and at 1:31 p.m. the No. 2 drill lost its bit, hammer, and reamer in the borehole at approximately 204 ft.
 Repairs were being made when Rescue Hole No. 1 broke through into the mine, and drilling then ceased.